Easy-Peel Hard-Boiled Eggs Recipe

 Vitamin D: 41.0 IU

 Choline: 125.6 mg

-Storage time: In the shell, hard-boiled eggs can be refrigerated safely up to one week.
-Refrigerate in their original carton to prevent odor absorption.
-Once peeled, eggs should be eaten that day.
+Storage time: Hard-boiled eggs in the shell can be refrigerated for up to a week.
+It is recommended to refrigerate the eggs in their original carton to prevent odor absorption.

-High altitude cooking: It’s almost impossible to hard-cook eggs above 10,000 feet.
+High altitude cooking: It’s nearly impossible to hard-boil eggs above 10,000 feet.